ObjectIsAdvantag/DEVWKS-2043/README.md

 Spotted: 2 findings:
 1. the semantic versioning did not get correctly applied
-2. some errors were not declared for a new 'PUT' operation which has been added.
+1. errors were not declared for the new 'PUT' operation

 Engineering is asked to provide a new OpenAPI document which will reflect the changes.